Contractive coupling rates and curvature lower bounds for Markov chains: Coupling rates and curvature lower bound

+From the definition of coupling rates, it follows immediately that one can jointly express the action of the generator \eqref{eq:generator} on a function $\psi$ at the states $\eta$ and $\bar \eta$ as follows:

-It can be seen easily seen that coupling rates always exist (up to changing without loss of generality the values $c(\sigma,e)$ and $c(\sigma \eta, e)$, where we recall that $e\in G$ is the identity map/null move.
-In \cite{con-2022}, Conforti showed that coupling rates are useful for organizing the terms appearing in the inequality \eqref{eq:bak-eme-method} and thus (if one manages to establish it), in proving convex Sobolev inequalities via the Bakry--\'{E}mery argument.
-Heuristically, it turns out it is convenient to consider not arbitrary coupling rates, but rather ``contractive'' ones, where contractive informally means that ``as often as possible'' $\gamma \eta = \bar{\gamma} \sigma \eta$ (and, in particular, a fruitful choice is $(\gamma,\bar{\gamma}) = (\sigma, e)$ or $(e, \sigma^{-1})$).
+In \cite{con-2022}, Conforti showed that coupling rates are useful for organizing the terms appearing in the inequality \eqref{eq:bak-eme-method}, and thus (if one manages to establish it), in proving convex Sobolev inequalities via the Bakry--\'{E}mery argument.
+Heuristically, it turns out it is convenient to consider not arbitrary coupling rates, but rather ``contractive'' ones.
+Informally, this means that, for neigbouring states $\eta \neq \sigma\eta$ with $\eta\in \Omega,\sigma\in G$, the coupling rates $\ccpl(\eta,\sigma \eta, \gamma,\bar\gamma)$ between them are such that ``as often as possible'' $\gamma \eta = \bar{\gamma} \sigma \eta$ (and, in particular, a fruitful choice is $(\gamma,\bar{\gamma}) = (\sigma, e)$ or $(e, \sigma^{-1})$).
 Indeed, when this is achieved, some terms cancellations going into the right direction occur when studying inequality \eqref{eq:bak-eme-method}.

 In the rest of this section, we show that similar considerations also hold when studying the stronger inequality \eqref{eq:main-ineq}.
-Below, we derive a lower bound for $\curlyB(\rho,\psi)$ using coupling rates under only Assumption \ref{ass: weak assumption theta} on $\theta$: this gives a sufficient condition for establishing the inequality $\curlyB(\rho,\psi) \geq K \curlyA (\rho,\psi)$.
-In general, this is a more challenging situation compared to \eqref{eq:bak-eme-method}, since now we are dealing with two unknowns $(\rho,\psi)$ as opposed to just $\rho$, and we also have an additional non linear weight function $\theta$ to deal with.
-Moreover, as discussed in Section \ref{sec:weight-conv}, inequality \eqref{eq:bak-eme-method} corresponds to a particular case of \eqref{eq:main-ineq} with the choice $\psi = \phi'\circ \rho$ and $\theta$ as in Assumption \ref{ass:mild-theta-phi}.
+In particular, we will derive a lower bound for $\curlyB(\rho,\psi)$ using coupling rates under only Assumption \ref{ass: weak assumption theta} on $\theta$: this gives a sufficient condition for establishing the inequality $\curlyB(\rho,\psi) \geq K \curlyA (\rho,\psi)$.
+In general, this is a more challenging situation compared to \eqref{eq:bak-eme-method}, since now we are dealing with two unknowns $(\rho,\psi)$ as opposed to just $\rho$, and we also have an additional non linear weight function $\theta$ to deal with; moreover, as discussed in Section \ref{sec:weight-conv}, inequality \eqref{eq:bak-eme-method} corresponds to a particular case of \eqref{eq:main-ineq} with the choice $\psi = \phi'\circ \rho$ and $\theta$ as in Assumption \ref{ass:mild-theta-phi}.
+Next, we will conclude the section by discussing heuristically how contractions in the coupling rates can help proving the inequality \eqref{eq:main-ineq} too, similarly to what happened in \cite{con-2022}.

 We now proceed to show how arbitrary coupling rates can help rewrite the main inequality \eqref{eq:main-ineq} in a convenient way, by organizing the involved terms.
-Notice first that we can write, using coupling rates,
+Notice first that we can write, using coupling rates as in \eqref{eq:coup-rates-action-gener},